Networking is the process of creating connections

 Creating a good profile provides a foundation for getting the most out of LinkedIn.
 Additionally, LinkedIn groups are an excellent way to network and learn more about a specific industry.
 Nearly every industry has one, if not several, groups associated with it.
 LinkedIn University offers fantastic tools to help you make the most of this amazing resource.

-To learn more about networking, talk with a career adviser or attend an upcoming networking event.
+To learn more about networking, talk with a career advisor or attend an upcoming networking event.

 Professional and industry organizations